spaceshark123/NeuralNetwork/README.md

 ## Overview

 Neural networks are a fundamental building block of modern machine learning and artificial intelligence.
-This Java-based implementation allows you to create, train, evaluate, and use neural networks for a wide range of applications using a highly user-friendly console/GUI interface or directly using the `NeuralNetwork` class for your own needs if necessary.
+This Java-based implementation allows you to create, train, evaluate, and use neural networks for a wide range of applications using a highly user-friendly console/GUI interface or directly using the `NeuralNetwork` class in the `com.github.spaceshark123.neuralnetwork` package for your own needs if necessary.

 ## Key Features